velosoberti/Power-BI/README.md

 <h3 align="center"> This repository will include some Power BI projects and my progress with the tool.
 From my first dashboard in 2021 to the latest ones.
 I will also publish my 2024 project to better showcase the evolution achieved.</h3>

-# Project 1: 2024 - Digital Analytics - Meta - Unibanco (fake data)
+# Project 1: 2024 - Digital Analytics - Meta (fake data)

 -
 The goal of this project is to evaluate data from Meta Facebook campaigns and ads.
 The analysis begins with more summary views such as Reach, Impressions, and Average CTR/CPM, as well as the distribution of impressions by age and gender and an evolution over time.
 The idea of the first part is to provide an overview of the campaigns/ads' capabilities, identifying the strongest audience and whether the investments are on the right track.